pilotmoon/popclipweb/site/dev/js-environment.md

 You can supply TypeScript source in any place where a JavaScript file can be specified.
 PopClip loads files with a `.js` extension as raw JavaScript, and loads files with a `.ts` extension as TypeScript.

+The current version of PopClip uses TypeScript 4.9.5.

 At load time, PopClip transpiles TypeScript files into JavaScript source.
 PopClip does not do any type validation on the TypeScript source.